Analisa1984/dovenity-spa/README.md

 1. To increase the bookings of the spa treatments and spa facilites at the Dovenity Spa.
 2. To highlight the treatments, facilities and the services available at the Dovenity Spa.
 3. To give the public information on how to book at the Dovenity Spa.
-4. To give contact details of the Dovenity Spa.
+4. To give contact us section of the Dovenity Spa.
 5. Increase online awareness of Dovenity Spa through Search Engine Optimizarion.
-6. To make bookings available online through a form as well as a phone option to call reception.
+6. To make bookings available online through a form.

 ## User Stories: